snu-dbs/prevision/slab-benchmark/prevision/README.md

 # Data Generator for PreVision

-Before getting started, we are willing to say thanks to reproduce this work!
+Before getting started, we would like to say thanks for reproducing this work!
 Since the paper involves seven systems with huge volumes of datasets, you might need at least several terabytes of free disk space and are required to have several dozen hours to generate datasets.
-We tried to use a service providing transferring data anonymously for your convenience, but we could not find any services satisfying that.
+We tried to use a service that provides data transfer for your convenience, but we could not find services satisfying that.
-Instead, we eagerly wrote up this documentation for you to generate datasets as easiest as possible.
+Instead, we eagerly wrote this documentation for you to generate datasets as easily as possible.

 This documentation describes how to generate matrices used in the paper.
 Before running the below, please make sure that the following prerequisites are already prepared.